RaskaRuby/createSeedWords/README.md

 ## Create Seed Words

-This project provides a brief explanation as to why you might want to create new wallet seed words from your own entropy, and it contains some simple instructions and python scripts to help you do that.
+This project provides a brief explanation as to why you might want to create new wallet seed words using your own entropy, and it contains some simple instructions and python scripts to help you do that.

-### What are Private Keys and Seed Words?
+### What are Seed Words?

-A private key is essentially a very large random number in a particular format.
-A private key is used to restore wallets, sign transactions, and to derive all addresses and public keys for that wallet.
-It must be stored securely and kept private, as anyone knowing the private key can restore a wallet and have complete access to the funds in it.
+A list of seed words is essentially a very large random number in a particular format.
+This random number is used as the starting point to derive all public addresses and private keys for that wallet.
+This random number must be stored securely and kept private, as anyone knowing it can restore a wallet and have complete access to the funds in it.

-To make it easier for users to record their private keys, standards (like BIP39) have been adopted to convert that very large number into a series of mneumonic seed words, usually 12-24 words in length.
-Wallets can often be restored using either the private key or the seed words, as they represent the same value.
+To make it easier for users to record this large random number, standards like BIP39 have been adopted to convert it into a series of mnemonic seed words, usually 12-24 words in length.
 Be aware the the seed words alone may not be enough alone to restore your wallet, especially if you switch to different wallet software.
 In addition to recording your wallet seed words, also record the [derivation path the wallet uses](https://walletsrecovery.org/).

 ### Where Does That Random Number Come From?